SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

 Task:

-Create a rule which finds methods which have been 'skipped' or 'disabled' then create a quickfix which renames the method and adds an @Test annotation.
+Create a rule which finds methods which have been 'skipped' or 'disabled' by renaming the method and then create a quickfix which renames the method and adds an `@Test` and `@Disabled` annotation.

 Notes: